 For all the pastoral imagery put forth by rum makers–cane stalks softly swaying in the warm Caribbean breezes and stately oak barrels cradling their precious contents–modern rum production is messy, loud, and quite frankly, violent.
 Giant mechanical combines mow through fields of ten-foot-high cane stalks, sucking them in whole and spitting out a stream of foot long chunks, leaving the ground behind stubby and nearly bare.
 But the cane harvest is just a warmup for the main event.

 Our ringleader and guide for today’s visit to Martinique’s Simon distillery is Ben Jones, North American Regional Director at Spiribam.
 The company owns the Rhum Clément and Rhum J.M brands, two of the best known Martinique AOC rhums.
-Located on the island’s southwest coast, the Simon distillery creates the raw rhum agricole for both the Rhum Clément and Habitation St. Étienne (HSE) lineups.
+Located on the island’s southeast coast, the Simon distillery creates the raw rhum agricole for both the Rhum Clément and Habitation St. Étienne (HSE) lineups.
 It’s not at all uncommon for rhum distilleries to make distillate that end up in multiple brands; the economic perils of rhum production and massive consolidation of spirit producers (both in Martinique and worldwide) have driven numbers from hundreds of distilleries in the 19th century down to just seven operating on Martinique today.

 Back to the cane.
 Quite literally fresh from the field, trailer-loads of cane segments are deposited in giant mounds in front of the distillery buildings.
 Front loaders push hundreds of pounds at a time into a pipeline of destruction.
 In the first stage, a rotating wheel studded with metal arms breaks the stalks into splinters.
 Next, an escalator-like contraption with knives pulls the splintered fragments past hot water sprayers.
 And finally, the now-pulp passes through a pair of sharply grooved rollers, the peaks and valleys tightly interleaved to squeeze out as much juice as possible.
 Put aside any notions you have of cane stalks fed by hand through a roller – when fresh cane juice is critical and you make millions of liters of rhum annually, keeping the grass-to-glass pipeline moving means tons of heavy equipment like that found at Simon.